Educational Leadership and Policy Studies - PHD

-Note: if there is a specific faculty member with whom you would like to work, based upon your research interests, please mention and discuss in this statement.
+3. Expectations for how the PhD or EdD in Educational Leadership and Policy Studies at the University of Denver specifically will support your research interests and professional objectives.
+Note: if there is a specific faculty member with whom you would like to work based on your research interests, please discuss this in this statement.

 Diversity Statement Instructions

-Please provide a personal statement of your views and actions regarding equity, ethics, and social justice (1-2 pages, double-spaced) and include in your statement:
+Please provide a statement of equity, diversity, inclusion, and social justice (1-2 pages, double-spaced).
+In your statement, include:

--Your thoughts on the roles and opportunities for equity, ethics, and social justice in ECE-12 education and policy.
+2. Your thoughts on the roles and opportunities for equity, diversity, and social justice in postsecondary institutions and/or higher education policy.

--Any personal, academic, and/or professional experiences that have shaped your understanding and commitment to equity, ethics, and social justice in education and policy.
+3. Any personal, academic, and/or professional experiences that have shaped your understanding of and commitment to equity, diversity, and social justice in educational leadership.

 The résumé (or C.V.) should include work experience, research, and/or volunteer work.